Mouse Not Being Detected in Windows 10 [Best Fixes]

 Step #3: Check the HID Service

-The Human Interface Device (HID) is the service that allows USB devices to use Windows resources.
+The Human Interface Device (HID) is a service that allows USB devices to use Windows resources.
 Occasionally, the HID becomes stuck, so check that it is running okay.

 - Right-click on the Start Menu icon or an empty section in the Windows Taskbar, then select “Task Manager.”